makeiteasierapps/PaxxiumMobile/README.md

 ## BLE Device

 When tha app starts the device detection happens automatically.
-Your friend should be waiting for you when you get to settings.
+Your Paxxium should be waiting for you when you get to settings.
 If no device is connected the app will use the phone's microphone.

 ## Future Updates
 Further details and instructions will be provided as development progresses.